Fabian Ware: Monuments

-As vice-chairman, Ware attempted to ensure uniformity of monuments in keeping with his ideal of cooperation between Britain and the Dominions.
-He failed in this aspect; monuments such as the Neuve-Chapelle Indian Memorial incorporated unique elements.
-The Canadian National Vimy Memorial was designed by Walter Allward, an architect not associated with the commission.
+As vice-chairman, Ware unsuccessfully attempted to ensure uniformity of monuments in keeping with his ideal of cooperation between Britain and the Dominions.
 One of the IWGC's last monuments was the Villers–Bretonneux Australian National Memorial, not dedicated until 1938.
 Though William Lucas had won a contest to design the memorial in 1925, Ware and General Talbot Hobbs disliked the design, and the project was halted by the Australian government of James Scullin in 1930.
 Hobbs then approached Lutyens about designing the memorial.
 Work did not resume on the project until Ware travelled to Australia in 1935 to push for action from the government.
-In 1936 the commission began struggling financially, as it increased salaries for its employees in the face of the Great Depression.
+In the mid-1930s, the commission struggled financially as it increased salaries for its employees in the face of the Great Depression.
 Ware, fearing unwanted reform from a Treasury investigation, arranged for the appointment of an investigative committee.
 It published a report in July 1938 and the commission began cutting costs.

 In 1936 Italy made Ugo Cei director of graves, going against their agreement with the British government which had led to grave affairs being managed by an Anglo-Italian Committee.
 Although Britain was sanctioning the Italian government, Ware travelled to Rome and was able to get the committee reconstituted.
 Similar committees also existed in Germany, France, Belgium, and other nations.
 Ware saw them as tools to further the IWGC's work to, as the historian Philip Longworth writes, "bring home to ordinary people of all nations a realisation of the cost of war."

 A similar practice was adopted in Germany, where an Anglo-French-German committee was established based on a 20 November 1935 agreement.
 The committee was the first in a former enemy power and Ware saw its work as uniting the nations in "an organised movement of common remembrance of the dead of the Great War."
 He was convinced that by uniting nations through memorials, another war could be prevented.
 Longworth writes that Ware intended to use "the Commission as a sort of minor League of Nations to forward the work of international understanding."

 Ware published an account of the work of the IWGC in 1937 titled The Immortal Heritage.
-He was given the authority to wear the insignia of a commander of the Legion of Honour on 27 December 1933 and the insignia of a grand master on 16 December 1938.
+He was given the authority to wear the insignia of a commander of the Legion of Honour on 27 December 1933 and the insignia of a grand officer on 16 December 1938.